New Zealand Police: Organisation

 The Police National Headquarters provides policy and planning advice as well as national oversight and management of the organisation.
 Although headed by a Commissioner, the New Zealand Police is a decentralised organisation divided into 12 districts.

 Each district has a geographical area of responsibility and a central station from which subsidiary and suburban stations are managed.
 As of March 2019, there are 327 police stations around the country with nearly 12,000 staff who respond to more than 600,000 emergency 111 calls each year.

 The Commissioner is in overall charge of the New Zealand Police.
 Assisting the Commissioner are two chief officers in the rank of Deputy Commissioner: Deputy Commissioner-Resource Management; and Deputy Commissioner-Operations.

 Five chief officers in the rank of Assistant Commissioner and the Director of Intelligence report to the Deputy Commissioner-Operations.
 The Assistant Commissioner-Investigations/International is responsible for the National Criminal Investigations Group, the Organised and Financial Crime Agency New Zealand (OFCANZ), Financial Crime Group, International Services Group and Pacific Islands Chiefs of Police Secretariat.
 The Investigations and International Group leads the prevention, investigation, disruption and prosecution of serious and transnational crime.
 It also leads liaison, overseas deployment and capacity building with international policing partners.
 The Assistant Commissioner-Operations is responsible for Community Policing, Youth, Communications Centres, Operations Group, Prosecutions and Road Policing.
 The remaining three Assistant Commissioners command geographical policing areas – Upper North, Lower North and South.
 Each area is divided into three to five districts.

-District Commanders hold the rank of superintendent, as do sworn National Managers, the road policing manager in the Waitemata District, responsible for the motorway network and traffic alcohol group, and the commandant of the Royal New Zealand Police College.
-Area Commanders hold the rank of inspector as do Shift Commanders based in each of the three Communications Centres.
-District Section Commanders are typically senior sergeants.
+District Commanders hold the rank of superintendent, as do sworn National Managers, the road policing manager in the Waitemata District, responsible for the motorway network and traffic alcohol group.
+Area Commanders hold the rank of Inspector as do Shift Commanders based in each of the three Communications Centres.
+District Section Commanders are typically Senior Sergeants.

 The New Zealand Police is a member of Interpol and has close relationships with the Australian police forces, at both the state and federal level.
 Several New Zealand Police representatives are posted overseas in key New Zealand diplomatic missions.

 It is acknowledged, by both police and legislation, that important and valuable roles in the performance of the functions of the police are played by: public agencies or bodies (for example, local authorities and state sectors), persons who hold certain statutory offices (for example, Maori Wardens), and parts of the private sector, especially the private security industry.
-It is also acknowledged that it is often appropriate, or even necessary, for police to perform some of its functions by working in co-operation with citizens, or other agencies or bodies.
+It is also acknowledged that it is often appropriate, or even necessary, for police to perform some of its functions by working in cooperation with citizens, or other agencies or bodies.